makukha/multipython/README.md

 # Versions

-Tools available in [Base image](#base-image) have exactly the same versions in all Python images.
+Tools available in `base` image have (no surprise) the same versions in all other images.
 For Python package versions, `system` environment is used.

 ✨ latest versions will be updated in upcoming releases.